GRAND OPENING CELEBRATION – MAY 9, 2020

 Sunday 12:00-5:00 PM

 In 2018, the Workhouse Arts Center completed renovation of a 10,000 square foot barracks building on campus to house the Lucy Burns Museum.
-By the end of 2019, the Workhouse Arts Center will complete the installation of professional history exhibits to tell the story of the 91 years of prison history and the story of the suffragists who were imprisoned here in 1917 for picketing the White House for women’s right to vote.
+The museum is open and in an installation of professional history exhibits telling the story of the 91 years of prison history and the story of the suffragists who were imprisoned here in 1917 for picketing the White House for women’s right to vote.

 The Workhouse Arts Center and the Lucy Burns Museum survive because of monetary contributions given to us by our generous community.
 Tax-deductible donations can be made by check or online.
 The Lucy Burns Museum is currently a docent/volunteer-led resource for the community and the general public.
 If you are interested in supporting the Lucy Burns Museum or the Workhouse, please see information below about donating or volunteering.